eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">EDP_03<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A Wallet Unit SHALL support embedded disclosure policies implementing the 'Specific root of trust' policy described in Annex III of Implementing Regulation (EU) 2024/2979.
-If present, such an embedded disclosure policy SHALL contain a list of root or intermediate certificates used for signing Relying Party access certificates.
-The Wallet Unit SHALL compare the certificate chain that was used to sign the access certificate provided by the Relying Party to the list of authorised root or intermediate certificates in the policy, unless the Relying Party is an intermediary.
-If the Relying Party is an intermediary, the Wallet Unit SHALL retrieve the root certificate of the Provider of registration certificates of the intermediated Relying Party from the presentation request or from the Registrar's online service (as applicable) and compare this certificate to the list of authorised certificates in the policy.
+A Wallet Unit SHALL support embedded disclosure policies implementing the 'Specific root of trust' policy described in Annex III of Implementing Regulation (EU) 2024/2979 and as specified in [ETSI TS 119 472-3].
+If present, such an embedded disclosure policy SHALL contain a list of root or intermediate certificates used for signing Relying Party registration certificates.
+After receiving a presentation request, the Wallet Unit SHALL compare all certificates in the certificate chain that was used to sign the registration certificate provided by the Relying Party to the list of authorised root or intermediate certificates in the policy for the requested attestation.
+If none of these certificates are included in this list, the Wallet Unit SHALL consider the evaluation of the embedded disclosure policy to have failed, and inform the User.

-*Note: See RPI_07 for how the Wallet Unit can see if the Relying Party is an intermediary.*
+*Note: See EDP_02 for why the Wallet Unit uses the certificate chain of the registration certificate rather than the one of the access certificate.*

 </div>
 </div>